 Star Fox Zero (2016)

 Time for you to hear about yet another one of my amazing feats: yes, I am a bona fide aviator.
 I don’t mean I talk about tangos and foxtrots (outside of the local dance hall) and I don’t wear the silly goggles and all that, but I have flown an actual plane.
-I mean, I had the proper pilot next to me, telling me absolutely what not to do and occasionally helping me furiously wipe the carpet of sweat off my brow, but I did assume control of the thing for a whole thirty seconds.
+That is, I had the proper pilot next to me, telling me absolutely what not to do and occasionally helping me furiously wipe the carpet of sweat off my brow, but I did assume control of the thing for a whole thirty seconds.
 And I was cacking it for every one of those thirty seconds.

 Look, I’m more than happy having my old footsies planted on the earth.
 That’s where I belong.
 If God had wanted me in the air, He’d have made the clouds out of White Lightning cider, wouldn’t He?
 If I want to get up in the air, where absolutely anything can and will happen, I’d be happier doing it in Star Fox 64 – at least in that game, I’m the man and I never die.
 U-Turns and somersaults come easily in that game.
 Even my wingmates look to me for a clue, plus I can go to whatever planets, nebulae or dangerous asteroid fields I want.